Cape May’s Most Unique Hotel

 The Montreal Beach Resort’s Cape May Hotel story starts as far from Cape May’s sandy shores as anyone could possibly imagine.
 Harry and Sophie Hirsch, a young couple from Poland seeking a better life after World War II, decide to leave the life they knew for the United States and their chance at the American Dream.

 Harry and Sophie arrived in a Philadelphia port via cargo ship in 1951.
 Having been raised in the isolated villages of Poland, neither spoke a word of English at the time.
 However, relying on their perseverance, good fortune and the kindness of strangers, they began to build a life for themselves in Philadelphia’s Strawberry Mansion neighborhood.

 Harry’s skills as a carpenter served him well, allowing him to work a series of construction jobs to make ends meet.
 In 1955, Harry and Sophie chose to leave city life behind and settle down in the countryside.
 Thanks to loan from his uncle, Harry set up a chicken farm in the small agricultural town of Corbin City, New Jersey.
 Years of hard work paid off and the farm grew, prompting Harry and Sophie to open an egg and poultry delivery service, providing provisions to local restaurants.
 Harry’s route often took him to the Jersey Shore and, at times, to Cape May – a town with which he and Sophie began to fall in love.

 Today, the Montreal Inn continues to evolve and was renamed the Montreal Beach Resort.
-This premier resort in Cape May, New Jersey and one of only a handful along the entire Jersey Shore is under the continuous management of a single family.
+This premier hotel in Cape May, New Jersey, and one of only a handful located along the entire Jersey Shore, is under the continuous management of a single family.
 But despite growth and changing times, the Hirsch Family never wavers from its core principle of treating customers like family.